lallaw8809/C-/Class/README.md

 - Can not created a instace of this class but can be used in drived class.
 - An abstract class cannot be sealed.

-`abstract.cs` Showed a sample code that how to use the abstract class, virtual and override.
+`abstract.cs` Showed a sample code that how to use the abstract class in the drived class.

 # Inheritance